Want trade secrets on making Dancesport, Country & Skate dresses?

 The Front

-SEW LIKE A PRO™ DRESSMAKER TIP #2:
+Sew Like A Pro™ DRESSMAKER TIP #2:

 Would I like the mesh or lycra insert better if it matched Alyssa’s skin tone more closer?
-Of course.
+Of course!

 When a flesh color fabric is used it should match the skin tone as closely as possible so it looks invisible and does not detract from the overall design.

-Again, I reference Anna Cappellini’s ice dance costumes for this because her flesh color accents are as close to her flesh tone as possible.
+If you need flesh color fabrics, you can dye them yourself.
 Follow the general guidelines in my blog post about dying elastic; the principles are the same for dying fabrics.

 Check out this blog post featuring June, an ice dancer who makes her own dresses and dyes the mesh to match her skin tone.